 Andy Thompson - Assistant Men's Coach

 Andrew became a member of Saint Andrew Rowing Club in 2005.
-He left to pursue an education and colligate rowing at Hobart and William Smith Colleges.
+He left to pursue an education and collegiate rowing at Hobart and William Smith Colleges.
 Upon returning to the Atlanta area, Andrew was asked to rejoin the men’s squad as an assistant coach.
-Grateful to be back with the next generation of the team, Andrew is excited to work alongside coaches Kazlow, Bruder and Bratton.
-Finding success this past spring, he and the men’s staff are looking forward to more team growth and development in the season to come.
+After finding success this past spring, he and the men’s staff are looking forward to more team growth and development in the season to come.

 Kasia Kaufman - Assistant Men's Coach